JoshuaSheng/BetterSurveys/README.md

 query key to get the data.

 All 3 components (the react.js frontend, the express.js backend, and the mongodb database) are all hosted on the cloud.
-The page is hosted by github pages, while the backend is hosted by heroku and the database is hosted by MongoDB Atlasyh
+The page is hosted by github pages, while the backend is hosted by heroku and the database is hosted by MongoDB Atlas.

 # Plans: